calren/LittleJoy/README.md

 #### Log

+##### 6/10/21
+- Add 'days away' text for items.
+Struggled with Dates in Android again.

 ##### 6/9/21
-- Second commit: Styling items in list
+- Styling items in list

 ##### 6/8/21
-- First commit: Can display list of items with hardcoded data.
+- Can display list of items with hardcoded data